 For Laura Haffner, there is no better way to see the Great Plains.
 She and her husband, Ryan, own and operate High Plains Harvesting based in Park, Kansas.
 The couple, along with their children and team, travel from Texas to the Canadian border to harvest wheat, canola and peas.
 They return to Kansas at the end of summer to harvest corn, soybeans and grain sorghum.

 Ryan’s harvesting experience started as a young child with his family.
 He was hooked and continued harvesting summers throughout his teens and early twenties with a local crew.
-He later took over that business, which has become High Plains Harvesting.
-This season will mark their seventh as owners.
+He later took over a business, which has become High Plains Harvesting.
+This season will mark their tenth as owners.

-This is Laura’s fourth year writing for All Aboard Wheat Harvest.
+This is Laura’s seventh year writing for All Aboard Wheat Harvest

-“As a result of our opportunity to extensively travel the Great Plains, I can tell the children are already expanding their worldview, love for travel, learning and adventure.”
+“As a result of our opportunity to extensively travel the Great Plains, I can tell the children are already expanding their worldview, love for travel, learning, people and adventure.”